Emoji-Shaped Vibrators Exist & We Cannot Unsee Them

 Shop Emojibator

 I cannot stop laughing at this chickie.
-And while I have not yet decided if I would actually use this thing on my clitoris, boy oh boy is the sight of him bringing me mid-workday joy.
-The Chickie Emojibator (aside from being an A+ birb) is crafted from waterproof, body-safe silicone, is USB-chargeable, and comes equipped with eight different vibration settings.
+And while I have not yet decided if I would actually use this thing on my clitoris, boy oh boy is the sight of him bringing me an unhinged amount of mid-workday joy.
+(Would you just look at those googly eyes and his derpy butt?
+Come on!)
+The Chickie Emojibator — aside from being an A+ birb — is crafted from body-safe silicone, waterproof, USB-chargeable, and comes equipped with eight different vibration settings.
 But, unlike the more traditional eggplant vibrator, this lil' guy works the suction circuit.
 Featuring eight different suction patterns that "stimulate and pulsate," the Chickie is powerful enough that users may need to bust out the lubricant.
-Buckle up. *Sesame Street's Ernie and his Rubber Duckie plays*
+Buckle up. *A sensual version of Sesame Street's Ernie and his Rubber Duckie plays*

 Shop Emojibator